 "Credits:" All credits granted through the PLAR process - that is, through either the individual assessment, challenge process or the equivalency process - must represent the same standards of achievement as credits granted to students who have taken the courses.
 The maximum number of credits that can be obtained from the PLAR process is twenty-six (26).
 A maximum of sixteen credits for grades 9 and 10 either through equivalency or individual assessment and a maximum of ten credits for grades 11 and 12 either through equivalency or challenge.
-Each student must earn the last four credits.
-These last four credits must meet the compulsory credit requirement(s) under Ontario Schools (see section 3.3 below).
+Each student must earn the last four credits one of which must be ENG 4C or ENG 4E or OLC 40.
+No substitution is permitted.

-"Mature student" means a student is a student who is at least 18 years of age on or after January 1 of the current school year and who is enrolled in a program for the purpose of obtaining an Ontario Secondary School Diploma (OSSD).
+"Mature student" means a student who is 18 years of age or older and out of day school for a minimum of one full year.
 Beginning in February 2004, the following groups of mature students are affected by this policy:

-• Mature students who are new to the Ontario secondary school system as of February 1, 2004, and who are working towards the Ontario Secondary School Diploma (OSSD) under OSS diploma requirements.
+Mature students who are new to the Ontario secondary school system as of February 1, 2004, and who are working towards the Ontario Secondary School Diploma (OSSD) under OSS diploma requirements.